The core features every Association website needs

 2. A seamless membership signup process

-This is where a lot of associations ont only lose momentum – they just fail!
+This is where a lot of associations not only lose momentum – they just fail!

 If your signup process is clunky, confusing, or too long, people will drop of, even if they were ready to join.
 No one’s got time for “too hard”.